ZhenjianYang/ZeroAoVoiceScripts/README.md

 3.  **Generate script files**
   Just run the batch file `DoAll.bat`
-  New script files will be packed in folder `pack`
+  New script files will be packed under folder `pack`

 ## About tools/cn_psp_sjis